zer0bin-dev/zer0bin/README.md

 10. `./target/release/backend` (preferably in a tmux session or as a service) -->

+🐋 Docker is coming soon:tm:

+Please run each command one at a time!

 ```bash
 # export EDITOR=nano
 git clone https://github.com/Domterion/zer0bin && cd zer0bin